MicrosoftDocs/customer-voice/fp-docs/survey-incentives.md

 3. Optionally, select **Insert** > **Survey incentives information** to insert additional information about survey incentives in the email message.

-When a respondent completes a survey, a promo code is displayed.
+After a respondent completes a survey, a promo code is displayed.
 The respondent can then go to the Microsoft Rewards dashboard to redeem the code and enter sweepstakes.

 ## Experience of a survey respondent

+If survey incentives are enabled and a respondent completes a survey, a promo code is displayed.
+The promo code must be redeemed through the Microsoft Rewards dashboard to enter sweepstakes.

+To redeem a code:

+1. Copy the promo code from the survey completion page.

+2. Sign in to your Microsoft Rewards dashboard.

+3. On the **Redeem your code** page, enter the promo code, and select **Next**.

+4. On the thank you page, select **Redeem**.

+5. On the **Promo code validated!** page, select the link to complete the sweepstakes entry.

+6. On the **Free Sweepstakes entry** page, verify the displayed information, and select **Enter sweepstakes**.

+7. On the **Confirm your reward** page, select **Confirm reward**.